 The Production Finance Market (PFM) is our annual two-day financing event for film, run in association with the BFI London Film Festival.
-The Market will take place in person from 11-12 October 2022.

-Now in its 16th year, the Market has helped forge countless long-term business connections, and is the only event of its kind in the UK.
+With sixteen annual editions behind it, the Market has helped forge countless long-term business connections, and is the only event of its kind in the UK.

 From encouraging new business relationships to attaching international sales companies and securing various forms of investments in companies and film projects, PFM is invaluable for producers and financiers alike.